-HUD-Coded Manufactured Home Ordinance
+Mobile Home, Modular Home and HUD-Coded Manufactured Home Ordinance

-The City's zoning code limits the placement of Manufactured Housing to Planned Developments, effectively preventing their placement in other residential areas.
+The City's zoning code limits the placement of Manufactured Housing and Mobile Homes to Planned Developments, effectively preventing their placement in other residential areas.
 To ensure compliance with state laws regarding placement of Manufactured Homes and federal Fair Housing laws the City should discuss this restriction with an attorney.

-The City may also consider adopting a HUD-Code Manufactured Home ordinance, which ensures that all new Manufactured Homes and replacements meet HUD-Code standards.
+The City may also consider adopting a HUD-Code Manufactured Home ordinance, which ensures that all new Manufactured Homes and mobile home replacements meet HUD-Code standards.
 Though only 3% of Farmersville's single-family housing stock is mobile/manufactured homes, when in compliance with HUD and building codes, manufactured homes can provide affordable, safe housing.
 One of the most common complaints about manufactured homes is that their appearance negatively impacts surrounding property values.
 Manufactured homes are growing increasingly similar to stick-frame homes in design, and when located on single-family lots with landscaping, masonry skirts, and regular maintenance, can be near-indistinguishable from stick-frame.

-Figure 3C: New Manufactured Home9
+Figure 3C: New Manufactured Home7